Daylight saving time in Morocco

 As of 2025, daylight saving time (DST) is permanently observed in Morocco.
-Previously, time was advanced to UTC+01:00 at 02:00 on the last Sunday of March, and reverted to UTC±00:00 (standard time), defined as Greenwich Mean Time locally, at 03:00 on the last Sunday of October.
-This practice was continued through October 2018, after which clocks were permanently advanced.
+Previously, time was advanced to UTC+01:00 at 02:00 on the last Sunday of March, and reverted to UTC+00:00 (standard time), defined as Greenwich Mean Time locally, at 03:00 on the last Sunday of October.
+This practice was continued until October 2018, after which clocks were permanently advanced.
 An exception was made during the month of Ramadan during which clocks reverted to UTC+00:00 (standard time).